MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/secure-hybrid-messaging-web-content.md

 ### Security

-For information about the security of the components in this architecture, see these resources:
+For information about the security of the components in this architecture, see the following resources:
 - [Azure AD security operations guide](/azure/active-directory/fundamentals/security-operations-introduction)
 - [Best practices for securing AD FS and Web Application Proxy](/windows-server/identity/ad-fs/deployment/best-practices-securing-ad-fs)
 - [Configure AD FS Extranet Smart Lockout Protection](/windows-server/identity/ad-fs/operations/configure-ad-fs-extranet-smart-lockout-protection)